 Vesna Dimitrieska, Bridges Language and Program Coordinator

 Vesna Dimitrieska, Language Coordinator of Bridges: Children, Languages, World, is a PhD student in the IU School of Education's Department of Literacy, Culture and Language Education.
 She most recently was Academic Deputy Director for the Language Center at South- East European University in Macedonia guiding curriculum development for English, Macedonian and Albanian languages.
 She has twelve- year experience of teaching General English, ESP and EAP to both children and adults.
-As a CELTA tutor and British Council teacher trainer, she has trained pre- service and in- service teachers in China, Turkey and Macedonia.
-Her research interests include sociolinguistic competence of second/ foreign language learners as well as professional development of in- service language teachers.
+As a CELTA tutor and British Council teacher trainer, she has trained pre- and in-service language teachers in China, Macedonia, Mexico, Turkey and the USA.
+Her research interests include language teachers’ pedagogical knowledge, language teacher cognition, teacher learning, sociolinguistic competence of language learners as well as professional development of in-service teachers.

 Dr. Martha Nyikos, Bridges Director of Pedagogy